 We said earlier that Plusnet only offers a limited number of channels in HD.
 You can rectify this situation by adding the HD channel pack.
 It gives you HD versions of a good number of the premium channels we’ve already talked about including SyFy, Discovery and Eurosport, plus Freeview channel Dave.
 If you combine this pack with the BT Sport add-on, you’ll also be able to enjoy all the BT Sport channels in HD.

 Plusnet TV is really only aimed at existing Plusnet fibre broadband customers.
 Even then, in order to take YouView TV from Plusnet you’ll have to commit to a new 18-month fibre broadband contract.

 You can’t get Plusnet TV on its own.
 It’s only available to existing Plusnet fibre broadband customers.

 - Free BT Sport channel as standard

 - Locks you into new 18-month broadband contract

 - Poor choice of HD channels as standard

 If you’re an existing Plusnet fibre broadband customer and are happy to commit to a new contract, then Plusnet TV is a good option.
 The inclusion of premium entertainment channels and BT Sport 1 as standard is commendable.
 But the lack of HD channels is disappointing and the recordable YouView+ box comes with a hefty upfront fee.

 For those who aren’t already Plusnet broadband customers, the company has an excellent reputation for customer service and you might well want to consider switching.
-But its TV offering probably isn’t strong enough to attract new broadband customers, not when you compare it to the likes of Sky or Virgin.
+But its TV offering probably isn’t strong enough to attract new broadband customers, not when you compare it to the likes of Sky TV or Virgin Media TV.